 So despite some very real negative arguments that can be made (and we will look at them next), there are indeed cases where internships can be a great way to get a career started.
 I’ll tell you later how Lara got to her dream job.

-I know there are many reasons why they feel unfair.
+I know there are many reasons why these internships feel unfair.
 Even exploitative.
-To name just a few:
+To name just a few of the reasons:

 - Many don’t let you do anything that even comes close to what you feel is a direct or transferable skill.

 - You aren’t getting to do what they promised.

 - Internships are supposed to be educational, but you aren’t learning anything.